haolixu/portfolio/pages/posts/pages.md

 export default Post
 ```

-To learn more about how `getStaticPaths` works, check out the [Data Fetching documentation](/docs/basic-features/data-fetching.md#getstaticpaths-static-generation).
+To learn 1more about how `getStaticPaths` works, check out the [Data Fetching documentation](/docs/basic-features/data-fetching.md#getstaticpaths-static-generation).

 ### When should I use Static Generation?